 What happens if an organization suffers a CUI data breach tomorrow?
 Next week?
 Next Month?
 What is the excuse going to be?

 “We were waiting for more clarification about CMMC 1.0 before making a plan” will not work.

 In order to achieve compliance with DFARS 252.204-7012 by implementing all 110 controls of NIST 800-171, DOD suppliers and contractors handling CUI will need to provide proof via audit artifacts.

 There is no technology that meets all 110 controls.
-There are a large portion of requirements within NIST 800-171 that are non-technical.
-Many of which require policy and procedure being created, implemented and documented.
+There is a large portion of requirements within NIST 800-171 that are non-technical.
+Many of these require policy and procedure being created, implemented, and documented.

 Technology cannot perform those requirements.
 Administration, understanding CUI data flows, and other non-technical requirements require the business to proactively implement and manage.

 This is much easier to accomplish when working with subject-matter experts who understand NIST, CUI, cybersecurity and information security.